hyperledger/besu-docs/docs/HowTo/Get-Started/System-Requirements.md

 Besu requires 4GB of RAM.
 For public Ethereum networks, including MainNet and testnets such as Ropsten, Besu requires a minimum of 8GB of RAM.

+## Java Virtual Machine size

+Depending on your environment and network setup, Besu has the following minimum Java Virtual Machine (JVM) memory requiements.
+For:

+* Private networks, 4GB
+* MainNet and testnets, such as Ropten, 16GB.

+Two JVM parameters can be set to suit your memory requirements:

+* `-Xms<size>`, which specifies the initial Java heap size.
+* `-Xmx<size>`, which specifies the maximum Java heap size.

+[Set the JVM options](../Configure/Passing-JVM-Options.md) in the `BESU_OPTS` environment variable.

+JVM memory requirements are highest when syncing, but will reduce after the node is synchronized to the chain head.
+Monitor your system to determine your actual JVM memory needs.

 ## Disk space

 !!! caution